SEC and DOJ сharge Andrew Left and Citron Capital in $20 million fraud scheme impacting Freedom Holding Corp

 The complaint alleges that Left and Citron Capital made several false and misleading statements regarding their future actions.
 For example, it is claimed that the defendants informed the market they would remain long one of the target stocks (not named in the SEC document) until the price reached $65 per share, while they actually began selling at $28 per share.
 They also are said to have falsely represented Citron Research as an independent research outlet that never received compensation from third parties to publish information on target companies, even though the defendants had compensation arrangements with hedge funds.
 In 2019, Left publicly stated that Citron never received payment from third parties for publishing stock research, but the DOJ claims that Left received over $1 million from two different hedge funds in 2018 and 2019 that held short positions in stocks targeted by Left.

-The Freedom case
+The Freedom Holding Corp. case

-Recall that Citron allegations set off a wave of short-seller attacks last year against Kazakhstan’s Freedom Holding.
+Recall that Citron allegations set off a wave of short-seller attacks last year against Kazakhstan’s Freedom Holding Corp.
 In the summer of 2023, Freedom became the subject of an investigation by the U.S. short-selling firm Hindenburg Research, which claimed that Freedom had close ties to Russia, engaged in market manipulation, and published false financial statements.
 In particular, the August 15 Hindenburg report alleged “brazen sanctions evasion,” while CEO Timur Turlov was said to still secretly control the Russian business, falsify revenue data, conduct risky operations with client funds, and manipulate the market regarding the company’s stock.
 The Hindenburg investigation pushed Freedom Holding’s stock down as much as 8%, but it rebounded during the same trading session.

-In January 2024, an independent audit conducted by lawyers from Morgan, Lewis & Bockius, as well as the forensic accounting firm Forensic Risk Alliance, contradicted Hindenburg: “The external review found generally that the allegations in the Hindenburg Report did not take account of important facts and were not supported by evidence,” according to a Freedom Holding press release published on the SEC’s website.
+In January 2024, an independent audit conducted by lawyers from Morgan, Lewis & Bockius, as well as the forensic accounting firm Forensic Risk Alliance, contradicted Hindenburg: “The external review found generally that the allegations in the Hindenburg Report did not take account of important facts and were not supported by evidence,” according to a Freedom Holding Corp. press release published on the SEC’s website.
 The external review was commissioned by the holding’s independent board members, despite what was perceived as the baselessness of the Hindenburg allegations.

-“At that time, Freedom’s stock was the target of an information attack, and we see that Citron and Hindenburg were not averse to participating in such dark PR campaigns, making numerous false allegations to harm the company and its shareholders, forcing them to sell at a depressed price,” said a Freedom spokesperson.
+“At that time, Freedom’s stock was the target of an information attack, and we see that Citron and Hindenburg were not averse to participating in such dark PR campaigns, making numerous false allegations to harm the company and its shareholders, forcing them to sell at a depressed price,” said a Freedom Holding Corp. spokesperson.

 What’s next for Left and Citron